seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 I know not yet.

 **PAROLLES**
 Ay, that would be known.
 To the wars, my boy, to the wars!
+He wears his honor in a box unseen,
+That hugs his kicky-wicky here at home,
+Spending his manly marrow in her arms,
+Which should sustain the bound and high curvet
+Of Mars's fiery steed.
+To other regions
+France is a stable; we that dwell in't jades;
+Therefore, to the war!

 **BERTRAM**
 It shall be so: I'll send her to my house,